priv-kweihmann/systemdlint/README.md

 * UnitSectionMissing - The Unit-section is missing in the file
 * UnknownUnitType - The file extension of the file is not a known systemd one
 * WrongFileMask - The file has a risky filemode set

+## vscode extension

+Find the extension in the [marketplace](https://marketplace.visualstudio.com/items?itemName=kweihmann.systemdlint-vscode), or search for `systemdlint-vscode`